tsloan1377/NeuroMorpho2Blender/README.md

 # NeuroMorpho2Blender
-Python scripts to load swc files from neuromorpho.org into Blender
+Python scripts to load swc files from neuromorpho.org into Blender.
+The part of the script that actually does the heavy lifting of loading swc files into Blender uses code from Martin Pyka's [SWC2Blender package](http://www.martinpyka.de/swc-neuromorph-org-importer-for-blender/), which needed some modification to be working in Blender 2.8.

 This Jupyter notebook and accompanying Python script allow users to programmatically access neuronal reconstructions from the NeuroMorpho.org database.
-For example, one can play neuro-roulette by finding random neurons: http://neuromorpho.org/byRandom.jsp
+For example, one can play neuro-roulette by finding random neurons:

+http://neuromorpho.org/byRandom.jsp

-Once you find one you like, find it's unique ID : i.e for this neurons: http://neuromorpho.org/neuron_info.jsp?neuron_name=4H-13traced-7 NeuroMorpho.Org ID : 	NMO_56794
+Once you find one you like, find it's unique ID : i.e for this neurons:

+http://neuromorpho.org/neuron_info.jsp?neuron_name=4H-13traced-7

+NeuroMorpho.Org ID : 	NMO_56794
 Only the number "56794" is needed to download it's swc into Blender.